ChenSizhe13893461199/FMT_donor_recipient_matching/README.md

 #### Additional Notes:

-For the metadata of the 2 newly released FMT cohorts, please see guidance at https://zenodo.org/records/20724944.
+For accessing the metadata of the 2 newly released FMT cohorts, please see guidance at https://zenodo.org/records/20724944.